-- We are in the process of hiring a permanent chief financial officer with significant U.S. GAAP and SEC reporting experience.
-Mr. Wenwu Wang was appointed by the Board of Directors of the Company as the Interim Chief Financial Officer on August 28, 2014. - We plan to make necessary changes by providing training to our financial team and our other relevant personnel on the U.S. GAAP accounting guidelines applicable to our financial reporting requirements.
+- Mr. Wenwu Wang was appointed by the Board of Directors of the Company as the Interim Chief Financial Officer on August 28, 2014 and as the Chief Financial Officer on August 21, 2017. - We plan to make necessary changes by providing training to our financial team and our other relevant personnel on the U.S. GAAP accounting guidelines applicable to our financial reporting requirements.
 In September 2016, we implemented training on internal control and enterprise risk management.
 In November 2016, we implemented training on U.S. GAAP accounting guidelines.